LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/vmh-comparison.md

 # Virtual Meeting Host Comparison

-LODS has two ways to use virtual meeting hosts (VMH) in a TMS class.
-You may use the custom VMH or an integrated VMH.
-Our integrated options are Adobe Connect or Zoom.
-You can have multiple VMHs options for your classes, by having multiple licenses or integrated VMH or using custom VMHs.
-Each of these features works a little differently and each has benefits and drawbacks to consider.
+Virtual meeting host providers (VMH) can be added to a class using two different methods: a custom VMH or integrated VMH.
+Class creators can specify delivery by custom virtual classroom and then add the meeting URL from your preferred VMH or use one of the two supported integrable VMHs.
+You can have multiple VMHs options associated to with your organization, but only a single VMH can be associated to each class.

 Scheduling a virtual meeting is from the Delivery section when creating or editing a class.
 When the Delivery Type of Virtual or Physical and Virtual is chosen virtual meeting options display.
 If you have an integrated VMH it will be selected by default, but you can select another option like a custom VHM.
 If you do not have an integrated VMH, you will only see the option for custom Virtual Classroom with a field to enter a URL.
 Only one VHM can be used per class.
 For multiple day classes, set up a session for each day using the Add Multiple Session Times link in the Session Times section.